Glen Alpine Springs & Lily Lake Hike

 - Difficulty: Easy to the historic site, more moderate climbing to explore other areas.

-- Usage: A wilderness permit is required for the day hike but it’s free.
+- Usage: Free but a wilderness permit is required for the day hike.

 - Best Time for Photography: Early in the day, as most of the terrain faces to the east and you’ll be able to photograph Lily Lake and the falls with the sun behind you.